In the News

 A recognized thought leader on digital ministry and sought-after speaker and writer, his work on religion, new media, and popular culture has appeared on Bearings—the magazine of The BTS Center, the Princeton Theological Seminary IYM blog, Insights—the magazine of the Uniting Church in Australia, The Huffington Post, ON Scripture, Day 1, and The New Media Project.
 His column on digital ministry for Insights won Silver in the Best Column category at the 2018 Australasian Religious Press Awards.

-A popular blogger on religion, new media, and popular culture at pastorkeithanderson.net, he employs a wide range of social media to minister on and offline.
-Pastor Anderson speaks regularly with local and national church groups, synods, and other organizations on the practice of digital ministry and the impact of digital culture on face-to-face ministry.
-He has taught at Andover-Newton Theological School and The Lutheran Theological Seminary at Philadelphia.
-He received pastoral training at Harvard University Divinity School and The Lutheran Theological Seminary at Philadelphia.
+Keith employs a wide range of social media to minister on and offline.
+He speaks regularly with local and national church groups, synods, seminaries, and other organizations on the practice of digital ministry and the impact of digital culture on face-to-face ministry.
+He has taught at Andover-Newton Theological School, United Lutheran Seminary, Columbia Theological Seminary, and Virginia Theological Seminary, among others.

-Keith spent his summer 2008 sabbatical on contemplative spirituality with an emphasis on the spirituality of daily life.
 He is married to Jennifer, also an HDS graduate.
-They have four children and a golden retreiver named Charlie.
+They have four children and a golden retriever named Charlie.